wujiduan/CIL_PROJECT/README.md

 ```
 git clone link_for_repository.git
 ```
 *If the CIL_PROJECT has been updated, you need to clone the repository again.
-You can remove the old one with rm -rf CIL_PROJECT*
+You can remove the old one with 'rm -rf CIL_PROJECT'*

 3. Set up the virtual environment and modules
 ```